DavidPnb/obsidian-notes/30-39 Lenguajes/32 English/Descriptive English Grammar.md

 ## Verb Phrases
 A verb acts as the head of a verb phrase, usually to form a predicate.
 The main property of a verb is the ability to take different forms, called **inflections**, that express grammatical accidents.
 The **preterite** is the main past tense of a verb and it usually alters its morphology.

+## Noun Phrases
+Nouns act as the heads of noun phrases.
+Nouns refer to physical objects and entities that grammatically behave like them.
+Determinatives alter the meaning of a noun and make it more specific.
 ___